nic-obert/rusty-vm/assembler/assembler TODO.md

 ### TODO

+- [ ] eventually, allow using unexported macros inside exported macros when called from a foreign unit
 - [ ] create a test script or rust tests to ensure correct behavior of the assembler
-- [ ] add a pseudo instruction that perform constant arithmetics (or gives you the offset from a specific label to know the size of static data)
 - [ ] implement a parser for complex array literals in static data declaration.
 Complex array literals may contain nested arrays, sized numbers, etc
 - [ ] add optional debug information in compiled binaries with -d assembler flag (and -d flag also in the vm to execute debug builds)
-- [ ] add compiletime arithmetics in the data section (maybe allow const arithmetic inside {})
+- [ ] eventually, add compiletime arithmetics like "1+1"

 ### In Progress

+- [ ] add a pseudo instruction that perform constant arithmetics (or gives you the offset from a specific label to know the size of static data)

 ### Done ✓